universal-packages/universal-config-loader/README.md

   Replaceable strings that are not found in the environment variables will be removed from the final values.

 - **`defaultConfig`** `Object`
-  Use to fill config that may not be present in the configuration files.
+  Use to fill config that may not be present in the configuration file.

 - **`formatPriority`** `['json' | 'yaml' | 'yml' | 'js' | 'ts']`
   If there are 2 files with the same name but with different extension? which one should be prioritized to load?